MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/HackNJIT-2023.md

 ## What’s Next?
 - HackNJIT 2023 was a resounding success!
-Our attendance touched the peak of the previous HackNJITs.
-Since the devastating effects of COVID-19 on the attendance of in-person hackathons, the progress we have made is incredible.
+Our attendance touched the peak of HackNJIT's highest record with 370 hackers.
 Thank you to the NJIT Ying Wu College of Computing for their support in the months leading to the event, and thank you to our sponsors for making everything happen!
+We hope that the hackers were able to learn something new or create a great project to showcase!
+For the future, HackNJIT will try to build on the success of this year to bring a larger attendance and a more streamlined experience for hackers next year.
-- Next HackNJIT date is most likely November 3-4, 2024.
+- The next HackNJIT date is still being determined but will happen sometime in Fall 2024.
 - [HackNJIT Instagram](https://instagram.com/hacknjit)
 - [NJIT ACM Instagram](https://instagram.com/njitacm)
 - [NJIT YWCC Instagram](https://www.instagram.com/njityingwu)